layalxworks/opencv-face-eye-smile-detection/README.md

 ## 📌 Overview

-This project demonstrates a real-time computer vision application using OpenCV and Haar Cascade classifiers.
+This project is a real-time computer vision application developed using **Python** and **OpenCV**.
+It detects faces, eyes, and smiles from a webcam using Haar Cascade Classifiers.

-The application detects:

-- 👤 Face
-- 👀 Eyes
-- 😊 Smile

-using a webcam in real time.

 ---

+## ✨ Features

+- 👤 Real-time Face Detection
+- 👀 Eye Detection
+- 😊 Smile Detection
+- 🎥 Live Webcam Processing
+- 📊 Face Counter Display
+- ⚡ Fast and Lightweight using OpenCV

+---

-## 🛠 Technologies
+## 🛠 Technologies Used

 - Python
 - OpenCV